 Join PATH Journeys for a life-changing look at what it takes to translate cutting-edge science, global partnerships, and decades of experience into better health worldwide.
 Photo: PATH/Sanjay Kumar Chauhan.

 Innovation can change the world.
-See what it takes.
+Come see what it takes.

-To learn more about this invitation-only opportunity, please contact:
+To learn more about this opportunity, please contact:

 Jitka Pilar, PATH Journeys project manager